 Direction Inc. provides subscription-based marketing services.
 When you purchase a monthly plan, the credit card on file will be charged on a recurring basis.
-When you sign up for a paid plan, you are agreeing to pay and take responsibility for all charges made in accordance with the chosen plan and the following policies.
-Direction Inc. reserves the right to not commence the Services until the Initial Payment is received.
+When you sign up for a paid plan, you agree to keep a debit or credit card on file, pay and take responsibility for all charges made in accordance with the chosen plan and the following policies.
+Direction Inc. reserves the right not to commence the Services until the Initial Payment is received.

-Agreements commence upon the date payment is received and after 6 months will be on a month to month contract, with a 31-day notice if termination is requested.
+All agreements commence upon the date payment is received and after six months will be on a month to month contract, with a 31-day notice if termination is requested.

 Client agrees to pay Direction Inc. the Pricing selected in the Pricing section of the Proposal.

 All payments are due the same day of the date of invoice.
-Direction Inc. reserves the right to cease the Services for Client if payment is more than 1 day overdue.
+Direction Inc. reserves the right to cease the Services for CLIENT if payment is more than one day overdue.

 All campaign deliverables stated in the contract are subject to change without notice based on campaign performance and specific needs which vary with each campaign.